 November 1, 2024: First Loss in Missouri Trial Today

-Yesterday I was talking about the tea leaves pointing to a plaintiff’s victory.
+Yesterday, I was talking about the tea leaves pointing to a plaintiff’s victory.
 You can never predict how a trial will turn out.
 Defendants go their first defense verdict in Whitfield.
-Plaintiffs’ lawyer were certainly confident.
-They asked for $6 billion in punitive damages in closing statements.
+Plaintiffs’ lawyers were certainly confident.
+They requested $6 billion in punitive damages in their closing statements.

 October 31, 2024: Trial Update